sudkc37/Stochastic-Modeling/README.md

   <h3>Abstract</h3>
 </div>
 <p>
   This research develops and validates an analytical framework for revenue optimization in capacity constrained service businesses using M/M/1/1 queuing theory.
 I modeled a small lawn care business facing stochastic customer demand where limited service capacity necessitates rejection of arriving contracts when busy.
-Using continuous-time Markov chain analysis and renewal theory, we derive closed-form expressions for expected revenue, lost revenue from rejections, and optimal service rates.
+Using continuous-time Markov chain analysis and renewal theory, I derive closed-form expressions for expected revenue, lost revenue from rejections, and optimal service rates.
 I use Monte Carlo simulations with 100 independent replications to validate the theoretical model with errors below 1% across all performance metrics.
 Sensitivity analysis reveals an inverted U-shaped relationship between arrival rate and net revenue which identifies optimal operating regimes.
 For the base case (λ=2.0, μ=3.0), the model predicts 40% system utilization and $460/time net revenue, with 40% of arriving contracts rejected.
 The framework provides actionable decision support for workforce planning, capacity investment, and pricing strategy in data-scarce environments where machine learning approaches are infeasible.
 </p>

 <h3>1.
 Introduction</h3>
 <h4>1.1 Motivation and Problem Context</h4>
 <p>
-Machine learning models have achieved remarkable success across diverse applications, from robotics to weather forecasting and fraud detection (Goodfellow et al., 2016).
+Machine learning models have achieved remarkable success across diverse applications, from robotics to weather forecasting and fraud detection.
 However, these data-driven approaches face fundamental limitations in scenarios characterized by limited foundational knowledge and insufficient training data.
-In such contexts, analytical models grounded in stochastic process theory offer a powerful alternative for understanding and optimizing complex systems.
+In such contexts, analytical models in stochastic process theory offer a powerful alternative for understanding and optimizing complex systems.

-We consider the operational challenge faced by a family-owned lawn care business during peak season.
+To operationalize the theory to the practical application, I consided the operational challenge faced by a family owned lawn care business during peak season.
 The business owner must determine optimal workforce allocation to maximize revenue while minimizing losses from rejected contracts.
 This problem is compounded by the stochastic nature of customer demand, where contract arrivals are random and service times uncertain.
 Unlike large-scale operations with extensive historical data suitable for machine learning, small businesses typically lack the data volume necessary for reliable model training and validation.
 This paper addresses three fundamental questions:
 </p>

 <div>